 6. That Very First Thanksgiving

-Tell about some of your Thanksgiving traditions.
+Tell about some of your Thanksgiving day (or Thanksgiving week) traditions.
 What role does each member of the family play?

 8. I Love Thanksgiving!

 Turkey!
 Football!
 Family!
 Pumpkin pie!
 Write a paragraph explaining why you love Thanksgiving.
 Are there any parts of the holiday you don’t enjoy?

 Explain how to grow a pumpkin.
 Think of each detail, from planting through harvest.
 You can make a list with numbered steps, or you can write a paragraph.